Corpus Christi

 Nowadays it is still typical to carpet one or two streets of towns and villages with coloured petals and greenery for the solemn Corpus Christi processions.
 This adds a special ambiance to the processions.
 The Corpus Christi parades also tend to attended by local administration and police representatives, and in some places, full uniformed military personnel.

-While the Granada Corpus Christi celebration is the most spectacular, this religious holiday is celebrated in most towns in Andalucia.
-Of particular note are;
+While the Granada Corpus Christi celebrations traditionally tend to be most spectacular, this religious holiday is celebrated in many towns in Andalucia.
+Of particular note are the following towns and villages:

 Valenzuela,